Lathe-cut Records

 Yes, that’s me

 Messy hair and all, making records in the Consonant Collective studio.
-My partner Joe and I have been embossing records for a few years now, using three “medium-fi”machines: a Presto 6D and two Rek-O-Kut Challengers.
-They create records one at a time, using styli made of sapphire, tungsten, and other hard materials to emboss grooves into the discs.
+My partner Joe and I have been embossing records for a few years now, using three “medium-fi” lathes: a Presto 6DSP, a Presto 6N, and a Rek-O-Kut Imperial II.
+These machines are between 70 and 90 years old, and they create records one at a time, using styli made of sapphire, tungsten, and other hard materials to emboss grooves into the discs.
 Our records have around 85% fidelity of a pressed record—the music comes through clear and dynamic, but they maintain a warm, vintage sound.

-You can hire us to cut your record or put on a live cutting event.
-We’ve done these educational events—for which everyone who attends gets whatever audio they provide cut onto a 7-inch record— at Philadelphia’s Parkway Central Library, the Fabric Workshop and Museum, Swarthmore College, and elsewhere.
-We’ll do private parties too!
+You can hire us to cut your record or put on a live cutting event, for which everyone who attends gets whatever audio they provide cut onto a 7-inch record.
+We’ve done these events at Philadelphia’s Parkway Central Library, the Fabric Workshop and Museum, Swarthmore College, and elsewhere.
+We do private parties too!

 Check out the Consonant Collective website for more information on what we do and how to hire us.